Division Head, Paleontology

 - M.S. in Geology, University of Utah, 2004

-- B.S. in Biological Anthropology, University of New Mexico, 1999
+- B.S. in Biological Anthropology, University of New Mexico, 1999, summa cum laude

-- Assistant Research Professor, Department of Biological Sciences, NC State University
+- Associate Research Professor, Department of Biological Sciences, NC State University

 - Research Associate, Vertebrate Paleontology, Sam Noble Museum